 Green, Black, White and Oolong Tea all derived from the Camellia sinensis plant.
 They are loaded with antioxidants called flavonoids, which fend off free radicals that contribute to clogged arteries, heart disease, and many types of cancer.
 Additionally, tea also reduces chances of developing neurological conditions, also regulates blood pressure, boosts your immune system and burns fat.

 All these versions of tea also contain theanine and caffeine, which affect the brain and seem to improve mental alertness.
 There a wide variety of flavors and strengths, experiment a little and find the perfect tea towards your road to a more healthful "you".
 Recent studies show that people who drink 10-12 ounces of tea a day are half as likely to have a heart attack.
 "Half as likely" is huge!
 For the sake of your health, drink tea.

-One serving of 1 ounce almonds cost 70 cents to a dollar, and is one of the healthiest snacks you can munch on.
-The great thing about almonds, is that they're available year round, but they are at the peak of freshness mid-Summer.
+One serving of 1-ounce almonds cost 70 cents to a dollar and is one of the most nutritious snacks you can munch on.
+The great thing about almonds is that they're available year round, but they are at the peak of freshness mid-Summer.
 If you're not really a handful of almonds kind of person, almonds make a great addition to main course dishes.
 A cup of almonds come with: